the MAC:

 Self-Disqualifying Survey

-This section will contain qualities, statements, and agreements that an applicant must have or concur with.
+This section contains qualities, statements, and agreements that an applicant must have or concur with.

 If any of the aspects are a no for you, then the formal application is not for you.